- Online comments: Through Nov. 1 on the wolf plan section of the DNR's community engagement platform.

 Learn about a recently conducted study that identifies Minnesotans’ attitudes toward wolves and wolf management.

 Wolf plan advisory committee

-Twenty Minnesotans represent a range of perspectives on this newly formed committee.
+Twenty Minnesotans represent a range of perspectives on this advisory committee.

 Questions about the wolf management plan update or the advisory committee should be directed to the DNR's large carnivore specialist, Dan Stark